Shir2023/Documenting_Sample/README.md

 ### Recommendations

 Based on the analysis we recommed the following actions:
-- Invest in marketing and promotions during peak sales season to maximize revenue
+- Invest in marketing and promotions during peak sales season to maximize revenue.
 - Focus on expanding and promoting product in category A
 - Implemet a customer segmentation stategy to target high-LTV customers effectively.